NayP1/niko_remote/notes/201u-allgemein.Positionierung.UR-bereich.md

 `Locate the transverse vertical plane, A, at the forwardmost point where it contacts the interior roof (including trim but not attachments such as the rearview mirror or center high-mounted stop lamp [CHMSL]) at the vehicle centerline.
 Figure 10 illustrates the referenced locations.`

-Nach BMW Dokumenten wird aber nicht nur die Mittellinie berücksichtig für den Start und das Ende von X, sondern allgemein der vorderste Bereich:
+Nach BMW Dokumenten wird aber nicht nur die Mittellinie berücksichtig für den Start und das Ende von X, sondern allgemein der vorderste/hinterste Bereich:

 ![](/assets/images/2023-02-28-15-59-18.png){width: 600px, border: 2px solid gray}